 Once the produce is in our care, we mobilize our partners and programs to make sure that we get it to hungry Marylanders while it’s still fresh!
 Here’s how:

-- Our 1,250 distribution partners – Soup kitchens, schools, pantries and shelters, work with us to serve thousands of people each day.
+- Our Network Partners – Soup kitchens, schools, pantries and shelters, work with us to serve thousands of people each day.
 Partners with proper storage facilities can order fresh produce from our daily menu.

 - Our Pantry on the Go Program – In fiscal year 2017, 38 percent of the food distributed to underserved areas in Maryland through our Pantry on the Go program came from our Farm to Food Bank network.